Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 | 400+ physical branches | $5,000 minimum for robo-advisor |

-| thinkorswim for advanced trading | Cash drag on Intelligent Portfolios |
+| Thinkorswim for advanced trading | Cash drag on Intelligent Portfolios |

 | Integrated banking (excellent checking account) | Third-party mutual fund fees higher ($74.95) |

-| No advisory fee on robo-advisor | International trading less robust |
+| No advisory fee on robo-advisor | International trading options more limited |

-| Strong retirement account support | thinkorswim has a real learning curve |
+| Strong retirement account support | Thinkorswim has a steep learning curve |

 Fidelity